 Many who serve on a Sending trip successfully fund raise all or part of their fees.
 We know that many people don’t have the time or ability to go on a Sending Experience but have the desire to be involved in some way.
 With that being said, we encourage you to fund raise, as it allows others who cannot go to be a part of spreading the name of the Lord!
 Sending team leaders also have fundraising tips to share.

 Any fees turned in for your trip that do not come from a fundraiser are considered 100% tax deductible.
-If you plan to fund raise for your Sending Experience, please make a note on your envelope if the money you are turning in is from a fundraiser as that is not considered tax deductible.
+If you have questions about fundraiser funds being tax deductible, please contact Erica at firstname.lastname@example.org before turning those funds.

 What if I end up not being able to go on the Sending Experience after I’ve turned in money?